NWA Fashion Week is back and welcomes more LGBTQIA diversity

 FAYETTEVILLE, Ark. — It’s almost springtime, which means we are about two weeks away from NWA Fashion Week.
-The three-night event features national and local designers.
-One of the newest designers coming to the runway is The Transition Closet.
+The three-night event features national and local designers, including The Transition Closet.

 “It’s a free closet for people who are transgender, non-binary, intersex,” said Amare Roush, founder of the Transition Closet.
 “Or really anybody from the LGBTQIA+ community.”